-Research has suggested that heart disease and oral health can be linked in two different ways: gum illness can contribute to heart disease, and, oral symptoms can indicate heart problems, so it’s better to seek professional advice from the expert on bleeding gums treatment before it leads to the serious problem.
+Research has suggested that heart disease and oral health can be linked in two different ways: gum illness can contribute to heart disease, and, oral symptoms can indicate heart problems, so it’s better to seek professional advice from the dental expert on bleeding gums treatment before it leads to the serious problem.

 Signs and symptoms of gum disease